 Overview of our Teachers’ Essential Practices

 There is a class teacher for every grade who teaches morning lessons and extra skills lessons, and may teach other special subjects, such as water color painting and modeling.
-It is a tradition within Waldorf pedagogy for a class teacher to foster long-term relationships with their students, through “looping” or multi-year instruction.
-Instructors at Madison Waldorf School begin with their students in Grade 1 and remain with the class until Grade 8, unless unforeseen circumstances interfere.
 In keeping with Waldorf pedagogy, we do not use traditional text books for instruction, but lead students through the process of creating a record of their work in an annual main lesson book, which they fill with writing and/or drawing from their lessons.
 Review of the main lesson book is one aspect of assessment.

 Skills are developed through regular practice during main lesson and during regularly scheduled extra lessons with the main lesson teacher.
 Children are placed in a class according to age.
-Unless it is a combined class, birthdays usually fall within this format: the oldest children in any given class will have birthdays in late spring and summer.
 Our guideline is that a child is considered for first-grade readiness when they have turned 6 by June.
+The child will enter first grade as a stand alone class.
+The following year the children move into a combine class of 2/3.
+If this is a large class, the lead teacher has the help of an assistant for main lesson.
 Children entering the school in later grades will, in most cases, be placed with their age-mates rather than on a grade or academic achievement bases.
 Special learning needs, as well as unique talents, gifts and abilities are acknowledged through a variety of means.
 Parent teacher communication is essential when special planning is indicated.